bash-j/mikey_nodes/README.md

 This node is a bandaid fix for Mikey's 3060 6GB graphics card to keep VRAM usage below 6GB.

+You shouldn't need this anymore since there was an update to comfyui to fix the issue.

 ## Installation

 To use these nodes, simply copy the contents of this repository into your ComfyUI custom nodes folder.